Goodmorningpeople/nvim/README.md

 # nvim
-My aesthetic and functional neovim config
+My aesthetic and functional neovim configuration for rust development.